johnsanterre/DataScience/PITCHME.md

 https://adv-r.hadley.nz/index.html

 ---
-If you want to know about Machine Learning:
+If you want an overview of Machine Learning:

 https://www.youtube.com/watch?v=-O01G3tSYpU&feature=youtu.be

 ---

-### Disclaimer:  I have dysgraphia.
+Disclaimer:  I have dysgraphia.
 It's a kind of visual blindness for symbols.
 What this means: Get on github and fix my typos.

 Notes: